 You can add more drives of any size to a storage pool and expand your storage space without having to copy existing data.
 You can also move any drive to a different enclosure or just keep them in different enclosures.
 This gives you complete independence from any hardware RAID implementation quirks.

-For Storage Space configuration see Storage Spaces configuration on Windows 10.
+For a more detailed Storage Space configuration see Storage Spaces configuration on Windows 10.

 Even though you can use multiple enclosures for a single storage pool, it is more practical to keep all drives that comprise one storage pool in a single physical unit.
 Not only it's easier to turn it on and off, but this way you can carry just one enclosure if you want to transport all storage spaces in that storage pool to a different location.